Perfect 12-Team Fantasy Football Draft for 2025

 Round 7: Best Player Available

-TARGETS: If those guys are all gone by the time it’s your turn to draft, then here’s the group I’m looking at:
+TARGETS: If those guys are all gone by the time it’s your turn to draft, then here’s the group I’m looking at (in this order):

 • TE- Travis Kelce